A character, usually male, meets a stranger, usually female and presumably a future Love Interest

 - Very important in Ten Yori Mo, Hoshi Yori Mo.
 The "dreams" that Mio and Shou/Rei have about each other?
 They're actually Past Life Memories.

 - In Heaven's Lost Property, Tomoki constantly dreams of a mysterious woman.
-It turns out that Tomoki's dreams are actually a portal to Synapse, and he's actually meeting an angel named Daedalus.
+It turns out that Tomoki's dreams are a portal to Synapse, and he's meeting an angel named Daedalus.
 Daedalus uses these meetings to warn him of danger and keep an eye on her daughters Ikaros, Nymph, and Astraea.

 - Genderflipped in Yume Gari, since female lead Tatsumi saw Kyousuke, the lead male and her soon-to-be partner, in one of her dreams.
 That's how she recognized him in Real Life.